A three part solution for impact detection and analysis

 The Quartix crash detection system is comprised of a sophisticated suite of tools and algorithms which have been developed over the past five years.
 All of this development has been conducted in-house, based on a huge amount of experience with both real data from the field and crash testing conducted by our R&D teams.

 Our unique crash detection system has three key components:

-The TCSV11 incorporates a +/-8g 14 bit tri-axis accelerometer which measures the g-forces in each of the three axes 100 times per second.
+Both the TCSV11 hard-wired system and the TCSV12 OBD self-install device incorporate a +/-8g 14 bit tri-axis accelerometer which measures the g-forces in each of the three axes 100 times per second.

-In addition to the accelerometer, the TCSV11 monitors speed, location, and heading at a rate of 10 times per second, providing an invaluable means of correlating deceleration measurement between the two methods, hence helping to eliminate false alerts.
+In addition to the accelerometer, both the TCSV11 hard-wired system and the TCSV12 OBD self-install device monitor speed, location, and heading at a rate of 10 times per second, providing an invaluable means of correlating deceleration measurement between the two methods, hence helping to eliminate false alerts.

 The key elements of the telematics part of the solution used in detecting crashes are:

 - Orientation of the device is calibrated to ensure that the measurements are lined up with the vertical, side and front/back axes.